-Michael (incidentally, he was the UK under-14 break dance champion - things you learn in the stylist's chair!) has ploughed 30 years of hair styling experience of mortals and supermodels (Kate Moss, Claudia Schiffer and Naomi Campbell ) into the MDLondon Blow.
-He's the one that makes hair look pristine and glass-like on shampoo adverts.
-Having personally experienced a blowdry with Michael (I went, as did our Editorial Director Victoria, below) we agree it's set to rival Dyson's in a major way.
+Michael (incidentally, he was the UK under-14 break dance champion – the things you learn in the stylist's chair!) has ploughed 30 years of hair styling experience of mortals and supermodels (Kate Moss, Claudia Schiffer and Naomi Campbell) into the MDLondon Blow.
+He's the one who makes hair look pristine and glass-like on shampoo adverts.
+And having personally experienced a blowdry with Michael (I went, as did our Editorial Director Victoria, below) we agree it's set to rival Dyson's in a major way.

 First impressions of the MDLondon Blow